syrupUSDC — Retail Risk Report

 - Pool Delegate roster changes.
 Delegate identity is the structural credit-judgment trust assumption.

 - Cross-pool concentration if you also hold syrupUSDT.
-Maple’s sibling pool (~$436M) shares the same Pool Delegate firm and several of its largest loan-book borrowers.
-Verified 2026-05-04 on Loans-only basis: top three cross-pool borrowers carry ~48.8% of the family loan book ($1.27B); the single largest at ~19.3%.
+Maple’s materially smaller sibling pool shares the same Pool Delegate firm and several of its largest loan-book borrowers.
+On a Loans-only basis the top-3 cross-pool borrowers run persistently well above the 10%-per-counterparty institutional norm, with the single largest near ~1/5 of the family loan book.
 Holding both syrupUSDC and syrupUSDT does not diversify credit risk for those borrowers — it concentrates it.
-If you allocate across both, compute combined exposure to each borrower rather than treating the pools as independent.
+If you allocate across both, compute combined exposure to each borrower rather than treating the pools as independent; live figures on the dashboard.

 Live dashboard

 A live monitoring view is available at tidresearch.com/dashboards/?asset=syrupusdc — refreshed hourly from on-chain reads.
-It shows pool backing, separate Loan Book and Liquidity Layer health panels (status flags + buffer to initial collateral level + custody addresses), peg deviation, and exit-liquidity tiers.
+It shows pool backing, separate Loan Book and Liquidity Layer health panels (status flags + distance to par / current collateralization + custody addresses), peg deviation, and exit-liquidity tiers.
 The signals worth watching listed above all map to specific panels there.

 A note on Maple’s history